sradevski/aida/packages/cli/README.md

 The roles of the CLI are:
 - Read the settings file `.aidarc` and use it throughout the module.
 - Provide a simple interface to interact with **aida**
-- Provide an interactive `init` function to setup all required settings
+- Provide an interactive `init` function to set up all required settings
 - `run` a pipeline pre-defined in the settings without any additional config
 - watch over definition files and rerun the pre-defined pipeline on change.
 - Output results to the specified output type.